brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ### ZGC

 ZGC is great for high memory/high core count servers.
-It has no throughput hit I can measure, and absolutely does not stutter.
+It has no server throughput hit I can measure, and absolutely does not stutter.
 However, it requires more RAM and more cores than other garbage collectors.

 Unfortunately, it has a significant client FPS hit on my (8-core/16 thread) laptop.
 See the "ZGC" benchmark in the benchmarks folder.
+Its not available in Java 8, and much less performant in Java 11 than in Java 17.

 `-XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:-ZProactive` enables it, but allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
 Note that ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.